-- • One leg, leg-lifts.
-Start with the basic plank position and lift up one leg and hold it.
-When done, return that leg into position and lift the other leg and hold it.
-Your ultimate goal will be to hold both longer and longer but but start modestly.
+- One leg, leg-lifts – Start with the basic plank position, and lift up one leg and hold it.
+When done, return that leg into position, and lift the other leg and hold it.
+Your ultimate goal will be to hold both longer, but start modestly.
 This accelerates the benefits to your body’s core.

 Plank-tice Makes Perfect

 This plank workout for beginners takes practice.
 To get the most out of it, you should set aside time to plank several times each day.
 Each and every time you plank, attempt to hold the position for a longer period of time.

 Beginners who find difficulty holding a full plank can do a simplified variation of a plank by bending your knees until you build strength and stamina.